vnphanquang/svelte-put/packages/actions/copy/api/docs/copy.md

 ## copy package

-svelte action and utilities for copying text inside nodes
+svelte action and utilities for copying text to clipboard

 ## Functions